Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-Colyton-Oxley Park's median income among taxpayers in financial year 2022 was $53,664.
-The average income stood at $58,092 during the same period.
-These figures are below Greater Sydney's median income of $56,994 and average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $60,431 (median) and $65,417 (average).
-Census data shows household, family, and personal incomes in Colyton-Oxley Park rank modestly, between the 37th and 39th percentiles.
-The largest income bracket comprises 36.8% earning $1,500-$2,999 weekly, with 5,051 residents falling into this category.
-This is consistent with broader trends across the broader area, where 30.9% earn within the same range.
-Housing affordability pressures are severe in Colyton-Oxley Park, with only 79.5% of income remaining after housing costs, ranking at the 35th percentile.
+The Colyton - Oxley Park SA2's median income among taxpayers was $53,664 in financial year 2022, according to the latest ATO data aggregated by AreaSearch.
+This figure is below the national average of $56,994 for Greater Sydney.
+The average income in Colyton - Oxley Park SA2 was $58,092 compared to Greater Sydney's $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated median and average incomes as of September 2025 would be approximately $60,431 and $65,417 respectively.
+Census data shows that household, family, and personal incomes in Colyton - Oxley Park rank modestly, between the 36th and 39th percentiles.
+The largest income bracket comprises 36.8% of residents earning $1,500 to $2,999 weekly (5,051 residents), which is consistent with broader trends across the broader area showing 30.9% in the same category.
+Housing affordability pressures are severe in Colyton - Oxley Park, with only 79.5% of income remaining, ranking at the 34th percentile.

 Frequently Asked Questions - Income